betsysavage/Credit_Risk_Analysis/README.md

 * **Accuracy:** A balanced accuracy score of 65.47 indicates that the model correctly predicts 65% of the classifications
 * **Precision:** The positive predicted value indicates how reliable a positive classification is.
 The precision of 1.00 for the low-risk class tell us that if this model classifies a candidate as low-risk, there is 100% likelihood that they belong in this category.
 However, the precision of 0.01 for the high-risk group is very low, meaning that if a person is categorized as high-risk for a loan, it is very unlikely that they are actually high risk.
 * **Recall/Sensitivity:** Sensitivity refers to the likelihood that actual high-risk applicants will be identified by the model.
 A recall of 0.72 for the high risk category indicates that the model performs well in identifying high-risk applicants.
+* **F1 Score:** An F1 score is the harmonic mean describing the relationship between precision and sensitivity.
+A major imbalance between the precision and recall for a class will result in a low F1 score.
+For this model, the F1 score for the high-risk class is low (0.02) because the model has poor precision but good recall.

 The code generating the metrics above is shown here:
 <img width="586" alt="image" src="https://user-images.githubusercontent.com/114873837/225749290-54d03ec5-ae13-4f75-8ce6-1e23aaf8fd79.png">